 A good spicy tomato sauce recipe should have a kick of heat, though it should not numb your mouth.
 You will need to keep in mind that the acidity of the tomatoes makes peppers more pungent than normal.
-To help calibrate the spice level of our sauce, we’re going to use cayenne powder.
+To help calibrate the spice level of my sauce, I’m going to use cayenne powder.
 This is a very all-purpose, low flavor impact, easily scalable heat component.

 My Approach to Spicy Tomato Sauce

 This recipe is going to be a one-pan dish, you can use a sauce pan or, a rondeau pan for this as well.
 All of the ingredients will into the same pan at different times to layer flavors together, resulting in a fully developed tomato sauce.

 The Challenge with Cherry Tomato Sauce

 Cherry tomatoes can be difficult to pin down with a utensil because of how slippery they are.
 If you have ever tried to spear the last cherry tomato in a salad, you know how frustrating these vegetables can be.

-To deal with this challenge, we’re going to throw them into the pan whole and cook them until they break down (pop).
+To deal with this challenge, I’m going to throw them into the pan whole and cook them until they break down (pop).
 This is going to do a couple things:

 - It will develop some roasted flavors as the skin blisters from the heat

-- Allow us to grip them once they can’t roll around
+- Allow me to grip them once they can’t roll around